pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 At the time, I was renting an old, run-down flat - one Mum had picked for me.
 I could’ve found a place myself, but she didn’t trust me and didn't want me to "waste time" flat-hunting.
 I wasn’t in Shanghai when the lease was signed, and she hadn’t viewed the flat carefully either.
 She was told it was “old,” but the location was very good.

 Mum’s idea of “old” was nothing like Shanghai old.
-50 years ago, an earthquake obliterated almost every building in my hometnwn, so people there had long forgotten what a genuinely old building looked like.
+Fifty years ago, an earthquake obliterated almost every building in my hometnwn, so people there had long forgotten what a genuinely old building looked like.

 This whole neighbourhood was so old it didn’t even have proper rubbish collection - people just left trash bags on the street to be picked up.
 In the morning, I was often woken by the sound of Shanghai natives playing mahjong downstairs.
 At night, my dreams often sounded like stray cats in heat.
 I actually got quite good at talking back to them - though I wasn't sure if the vocabulary was appropriate.